debjeet214/HTML-CSS-JS-learn/Tailwind CSS/Learning/@apply usage/readme.md

-using the @apply we can apply a set of tailwind class for a given class in html like this

-let say we have a html file with a div so,
+using the @apply we can apply a set of tailwind class for a given class in html, let say we have a html file with a button with the class btn so,

 <button type="button " class="btn">Yellow</button>

-so now we can apply the below classes with apply key helps to reduce coding time
+now we can apply the below classes with apply key helps to reduce coding time

 .btn{